Renzo Capitalizes on Restaking Frenzy to Raise $17M From Galaxy, Brevan Howard

 Lucas Kozinski, founding contributor of Renzo, said in an interview over Telegram that this is part of a wider trend, and that restaking is also starting to peep into the Bitcoin ecosystem and non-EVM chains.

-“EigenLayer pioneered native ETH restaking, which is now expanding into other assets including $EIGEN to secure EigenDA," Kozinkski told CoinDesk.
+“EigenLayer pioneered native ETH restaking, which is now expanding into other assets including $EIGEN to secure EigenDA," Kozinski told CoinDesk.
 "The use of ERC-20s for restaking is opening the door for other liquid restaking tokens to join alongside $ezETH.”

-The fundraising announcement comes two months after Renzo released an airdrop for its $REZ token, in which some 32% of the token supply was distributed to its community.
+The fundraising announcement comes two months after Renzo released an airdrop for its $REZ token, in which 9.5% was distributed to its community.
+The whole communication allocation is 32%.

 Disclosure

-Note: CORRECTION (13:49 UTC): Corrects founding contributor's surname on second reference and clarifies that Renzo is not an AVS but an interface to the EigenLayer ecosystem by securing AVSs.